 There is ALWAYS someone willing to help you or “hear you out.”
 Highly effective people understand this and draw upon their contact network — their friends, family members, colleagues, business advisors, mentors, coaches, etc. — in time of need.

-Asking for help is honoring the strength and value of your relationships and is a means for tapping the brain power and emotional support of others.
+Asking for help honors the strength and value of your relationships and is a means of tapping into the brain power and emotional support of others.

 Photo Credit: www.BigStockPhoto.com